hacks-guide/finalize/docs.md

 - **ERROR**: "Fatal Error #15: File creation fail"
 - **CAUSE**: 0:/gm9/flags/BACKUPFLAG could not be created
-- **FIX**: This might happen if someone runs through NOSPACE more than once, because GodMode9 will not be able to create a file if it already exists.
+- **FIX**: Shouldn't happen.
 Ensure user has a working NAND backup and if they do then they can continue normally (move NAND backup off of SD, run script as normal).

 ---